Kickstarter 101: When and how to run a crowdfunding campaign

 "When you're manufacturing 20,000 instead of 200 units, there is very little room for iteration or failure," the team explained on its Kickstarter page.
 "Each mistake could cost hundreds of thousands of dollars or more -- and in the end, delay the process even more than necessary."

-While the product was delayed, the technical challenges were minor compared to the challenge of communicating with a "vocal minority" of Superbook supporters, Jiang told ZDNet.
+While the product was delayed, the technical challenges were minor compared to the challenge of communicating with a "vocal minority" of Superbook supporters, Jiang told CNET @ Work.

 "There's a huge difference between having 1,000 backers and 20,000 backers," he said.
 "In any community, 1 percent [are] going to be a pain in the ass.
 In a group of 1,000, that's 10 people, and that's totally manageable.
 Two hundred people -- that's really hard."